chingiz19/homit/README.md

 ### Using gulp
 	We use gulp to automate preprocessing, and pre-run tasks

-	1. Run command 'gulp'
+	1. Run command 'gulp run'
 	2. Wait for gulp tasks to finish, connect to localhost:9090 for Front-end development

 ### Using nodemon
-	1. Run command 'gulp --env production'
+	1. Run command 'gulp run --env production'
 	2. 'nodemon server.js'

 ### Using pm2 - this is used to monitor CPU/RAM usage mostly on development
 #### Development mode
-	1. Run command 'gulp --env production'
+	1. Run command 'gulp run --env production'
 	2. 'pm2 start dev-startup.json'
 #### Production mode
-	1. Run command 'gulp --env production'
+	1. Run command 'gulp run --env production'
 	2. 'pm2 start production-startup.json'